kevin-tofu/fluxfem/_sources/tutorial.rst.txt

 Tutorial Page
 ==============

-This section contains tutorials for fluxfem.
+This section contains tutorials for FluxFEM.

 .. toctree::
    :maxdepth: 1